zeroluck/docs/sources/articles/mod-auth-oidc/ubuntu.md

 The example configuration uses `dynamic.gluu.org` as the server name and `ce.gluu.org` as the Gluu Server name.

 ## Dynamic Client Registration
 The following example shows the configuration for dynamic client registration.

-### Preparing auth_openidc Module
 Please add the following lines in the `auth_openidc` configuration file.

-Add the following lines in `/etc/apache2/mods-available/auth_openidc.conf`

 ```
 OIDCMetadataDir /var/cache/apache2/mod_auth_openidc/metadata